Enigma tornado outbreak: Waleska–Cagle–Tate, Georgia

+The tornado then continued through Pickens County, claiming more lives as it destroyed homes and businesses along its path.
+The newly constructed Refugee Baptist Church was "blown to atoms", and nearby homes were "blown from over them and dashed into a million splinters".

+The tornado then directly struck the town of Tate at violent intensity, resulting in catastrophic damage, with the storm "wiping the place from the face of the earth".
+The Cool Springs Baptist Church, as well as countless other homes and businesses were wiped out by the tornado, leaving only one or two homes within Tate left standing.
+After the tornado left Tate, it continued through rural areas of Pickens County, striking homes, and causing the Long Swamp Church to be blown a half mile and "torn into kindling".
+The tornado then crossed into Dawson County, where up to 6 more homes would be destroyed, before the tornado dissipated on Mt Oglethorpe.

+In total, 22 lives were claimed by the tornado, most within Pickens County.
+In a publication by meteorologist Thomas P. Grazulis in 1984, Grazulis indicated that the damage within Cagle may have been F5, however he questioned the construction quality of the homes.
+110 years later in 1994, another F4 tornado struck some of the same areas impacted by this tornado.

 Polkton–Ansonville–Mangum–Pekin, North Carolina

 This was the first of a number of destructive North Carolina storms.
 Detailed coverage in a Wadesboro-based newspaper provides an unusually (by 19th-century standards) precise survey of the movement and damage produced by three of those storms in the southern Piedmont of North Carolina.
 This storm first formed in southeastern Union County, from a supercell that had produced significant damage in South Carolina earlier.
 Most of the path of this storm was in rural areas, with injuries and major damage along Beaverdam Creek, south of Marshville in Union County, and along Brown Creek in Anson County, northeast of Polkton.

 Significant damage also occurred in and around the towns of Polkton and Ansonville, where structures in both towns were widely damaged, with homes and farm buildings destroyed south of Ansonville.
 A total of four people were killed: a pair in a "'mansion'" that was destroyed, and another pair in one of 28 homes that were wrecked on a plantation.
 Eyewitnesses in Polkton noted that the storm "crossed the railroad about a mile east of Polkton last night prostrating everything in its course.
 Could see the storm from Polkton by lightning, looked like a cloud of dense smoke and sounded like thunder.
 Hail stones measuring 2 + 1/2 in long, 1 + 1/2 in wide and 1 in thick fell."

 Homes were also destroyed near Mangum in Richmond County and near Pekin in Montgomery County.